413 Content Too Large

 Takeaway

-The 413 Payload Too Large status code is a client error that is returned when a message-body is too large for the server to process.
-The connection may be closed, and the client may receive a Retry-After header if the problem is temporary.
+The 413 Content Too Large status code is a client error returned when the message body is too large for the server to process.
+The connection is often closed, and the client receives a Retry-After header if the problem is temporary.

 See also